 Measure E tax proceeds are not specifically pledged as security for the Bonds.
-Although Measure E proceeds are available to pay Rent, the City currently expects to pay all or a portion of the rent that is payable under the lease agreement which secures the Library Bonds from Measure E proceeds.
-See the caption "INTRODUCTION-General."
-The City makes no assurances regarding the amount of Measure E revenues or the availability of Measure E revenues to pay Rent under the Project Lease.
+However, Measure E proceeds are available to pay Rent, and the City currently expects to pay all or a portion of Rent under the

+Project Lease through 2048 from Measure E proceeds.
+Notwithstanding the foregoing, the City makes no assurances regarding the amount of Measure E revenues or the availability of Measure E revenues to pay Rent under the Project Lease.